ZacBlanco/zacblanco.github.io/education/social-psychology/notes-1.md

 **Mechanisms of Self-Enhancement**

-- **Self-Handicapping**: Excuses for poor behavior - we sabatoge our own performance
+- **Self-Handicapping**: Excuses for poor behavior - we sabotoge our own performance
-- **BIRG**: _Basking In Reflected Glory_ - Assoiate ourselves with success, distance ourselves from our failures.
+- **BIRG**: _Basking In Reflected Glory_ - Associate ourselves with success, distance ourselves from our failures.
 - **Downward Social Comparison**: We don't always want objective information.
 We like to compare ourselves to less successful people sometimes.
   - Depressed people tend to have more realistic views